Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Spies.
 Nuclear warheads.
 Submarine technology.
 Stolen documents that could threaten national security.
 Countries have been spying on each other as long as there have been countries.
 When countries get their hands caught in the proverbial cookie jar, denial and feigned shock are the official reactions.

 In 1962, Ames joined the C.I.A., where his father worked as an analyst.
 After three years undercover in Turkey, he married a C.I.A. colleague and they spent the 70’s in Washington and in New York, where he hobnobbed with Soviets assigned to the United Nations and began to think about a double life.
 The marriage fell apart.
 He went alone to Mexico City, where he worked from 1981 to 1983.
 There, he met Maria del Rosario Casas, a Colombian cultural attaché working for the C.I.A., the woman who would become his second wife and who would be charged as his accomplice.
-Deemed mediocre by his superiors, he was nonetheless elevated to chief of the Soviet branch of the counterintelligence division.
+Deemed mediocre by his superiors, he was nonetheless elevated to chief of the Soviet branch of the counter intelligence division.
 His job was recruiting and running foreign agents.

 Ames started at the Central Intelligence Agency (CIA) in a low-level position.
 By 1969, he was promoted to case officer and began work on his first assignment in Ankara, Turkey.
 Although Ames worked many interesting cases in the years that followed, his personal life was going downhill.
 The financial stress of an upcoming divorce and his girlfriend Rosario’s luxurious standard of living forced Ames to consider a way to supplement his Agency income.